fmolnar-notredame/network_control_paper/README.md

 control of power-grid synchronization.
 We demonstrate that for well-conditioned Gramians, there is no significant loss of control performance as the size of the state information neighborhood is reduced, allowing efficient control of large networks using only local information.

+## Contents of this Repository

+### [Adjacency]
+Network adjacency information for the RGG and Iceland networks in edge-list format.
+In the files each line indicates an edge, identified by the two node labels.

+### [Figures_Iceland]
+State Information Neighborhood (SIN) Plots for the Iceland network.

+Each file is labelled by the central node of the SIN.

+Network parameters:
+- Number of nodes = 224
+- Number of edges = 238

+SIN parameters:
+- f = 2
+- q = 2

+### [Figures_RGG]
+State Information Neighborhood (SIN) Plots for the Random Geometric Graph (RGG) network.

+Each file is labelled by the central node of the SIN.

+Network parameters:
+- Number of nodes = 702
+- Number of edges = 3390

+SIN parameters:
+- f = 5
+- q = 3

+### [Script]
+Utilities to generate this github repository.